Old Ship Street Historic District

 The Old Ship Street Historic District is a historic district on both sides of Pleasant St. from Riverside Ave. to Park Street in Medford, Massachusetts.
-The district is based around shipyard established in 1803 by Thatcher Magoun, which operated into the 1870s.
+The district is based around the shipyard established in 1803 by Thatcher Magoun, which operated into the 1870s.
 None of the industrial shipyard facilities have survived, leaving the area as a predominantly residential area.
 Most of the housing in the area derives from the first few decades of the shipyard's existence, resulting in a significant number of Federal and Greek Revival houses, built roughly between 1803 and 1855.

 The district was added to the National Register of Historic Places in 1975.